ArthurMachado15/motorcycle-rental-system/README.md

 This will start:
 - PostgreSQL on port 5432
 - RabbitMQ on port 5672 (management UI on port 15672)
+- PGAdmin on port 5050 (for database management)

 ### 3. Update database connection string

-Edit `src/Api/appsettings.Development.json` and update the connection string if needed:
+Edit `Api/appsettings.Development.json` and update the connection string if needed:

 ```json
 "ConnectionStrings": {